How To Make A Bouquet Garni

 A bouquet garni is a bundle of herbs and aromatics used to add flavor and aroma to a dish.
 Because it is removed once all the flavor has been extracted, tying it into a bundle makes that easier.
 No one wants to fish whole peppercorns out of a boiling pot!

-The classic bouquet garni consists of a bay leaf, some fresh thyme, a few sprigs of parsley (parsley stems are traditionally used, as the leaves can leach color into your dish) and a few peppercorns tied up in a leek leaf.
+A classic bouquet garni consists of a bay leaf, some fresh thyme, a few parsley sprigs (stems only, as the leaves leech color) and a few peppercorns tied up in a leek leaf.
 You can also use cheesecloth to wrap things up, in which case it would be called a sachet.
-However, it doesn’t really matter what you put in the bouquet garni…you are basically just adding flavor and aroma, so you can add whatever spices and herbs that you want to flavor your dish.
+What goes into a bouquet garni doesn’t really matter.
+It’s just a practical method for delivering flavor, so feel free to include whatever spices and herbs that you wish.

-3. Tie off with butcher’s twine…or, if you don’t have butcher’s twine (like us in this photo), you can improvise by making a little satchel.
+Tie off with butcher’s twine…or, if you don’t have butcher’s twine (like us in this photo), tie the ends of the cheesecloth to make a little satchel.